gayolGate/HypeStore/README.md

 - 🧭 **Explore:** Find popular finished or beta projects that may be useful in your daily life.
 - ⬇️ **Updates:** Get APK updates from your favorite FOSS apps directly from HypeStore.
 - 🎨 **Light and dark mode**: You can also set a light and a dark interval for different times of the day.

+## Compatible with

+- **NewPipe:** A privacy focused lite app to watch YouTube with useful features, like downloading.
+- **VLC:** A video player that works with almost all files, like MPEG-2, MPEG-4, H.264, MKV, WebM...
+- **Brave:** A browser with privacy protection, VPN, rewards and its own independent search engine.
+- **LibreTube:** Another privacy focused YouTube client that can be used in countries in where YouTube it's blocked.
+- **VueTube:** A YouTube client with a similar UI to stock YT and features like login with Google account.
+- **Firefox:** A simple but smooth and stable browser without profit motive that respects your privacy.
+- and a lot more!